l30nard0/mif/doc/readme.txt

 select appropriate PvD based on them.

 Current implementation is very rudimentary: files on router are in JSON format.
-MIF-pvdman interpret them - create a dcitionary of them, but only because MIF-pvdman its written in Python and using JSON is easy, while client applications are written in C. In real implementation this should be reversed - only client should interpret file with PvDs' properties.
+PvD-manager interpret them - create a dictionary of them, but only because PvD-manager it's written in Python and using JSON is easy, while client applications are written in C. In real implementation this should be reversed - only client should interpret file with PvDs' properties.

-Properties used in this prototype are just an example (name, type, bandwith, price), not to be used in some protocol specification.
+Properties used in this prototype are just an example (name, type, bandwidth, price), not to be used in some protocol specification.
 The idea is to present mechanism to provide additional PvD properties obtained by some mechanism (not by RAs) and let client application decide what to do with